Ananthapad77/Docker_ECS_Fargate/repo-ready/README.md

 ## Author

-Built by [Your Name] as a hands-on AWS cloud architecture project.
+Built by Ananthapadmanabhan.G as a hands-on AWS cloud architecture project.